Human Subjects Review Council

 Student research projects conducted as a recognized part of an undergraduate or graduate class assignment (e.g., research methods course) are frequently exempt from HSRC review.
 For further guidance, refer to the "CWU Guidelines for Student Research and Class Projects."

 The amount of time required for the HSRC to review your study and notify you of the status of your proposal varies depending upon the type of review required, the clarity and completeness of the application, and the number of reviews being conducted by the HSRC at the same time.
 If your proposal is truly exempt from formal HSRC review and your application is complete, you will likely receive written notification from the Human Protections Administrator within two weeks.
 Alternately, if your research proposal meets the criteria for a "minimal risk review" by a subcommittee of the HSRC, the review and notification process will usually take four to six weeks.
 Additional time may be required for clarifications and or/revisions.
 Finally, should the nature of your planned research require formal review at a convened meeting of the HSRC, the approval process time could take up to eight weeks.
 Please note that the review and approval process may take longer when proposals are submitted near the end of a quarter, during quarter breaks, or in cases where an investigator's application materials are incomplete.

-The CWU Human Protections Administrator, job-shared by Sandy Martinez and Ruth Ann Stacy, coordinates the day-to-day activities of the Human Subjects Review Council (HSRC).
+The CWU Human Protections Administrator (HPA) coordinates the day-to-day activities of the Human Subjects Review Council (HSRC).
 The HPA is available for individual consultation with researchers who are preparing either requests for exemptions or applications for HSRC review and approval.
 Please click here for HSRC contact information.

 Once you have determined how you will use human participants in your research, you should: